kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-auth.md

 - The first segment is the header segment, containing a signing algorithm and token type.
 - The second segment is the payload segment, containing data claims, which are statements about the user and the authentication event.
 - The final segment is the crypto segment, or signature.
 JWTs are signed so they can’t be modified in transit.

-> The details of how this works shouldn’t trouble you or keep you from effectively using an authorization server with token-based authentication.
-> - To further demystify JWT, read [Signing and Validating JSON Web Tokens For Everyone](https://maida.kim/2020/09/signing-and-validating-json-web-tokens-jwt-for-everyone) also by @KimMaida.
-> - [JWT.io](https://jwt.io) provides a debugger tool to decode, verify and generate JWT.

 Now that we know about the anatomy of a JWT, let’s talk more about the claims.
 ID tokens provide identity information, which is present in the claims.